deltaphc/raylib-rs/ROADMAP.md

-GetFileNameWithoutExt - memory should be freed GetDirectoryFiles && ClearDirectoryFiles - memory should be freed GetDroppedFiles && ClearDroppedFiles - free memory
+GetFileNameWithoutExt - memory should be freed GetDirectoryFiles && ClearDirectoryFiles - memory should be freed LoadDroppedFiles && ClearDroppedFiles - free memory

 ## Unsafe